-COMPETENCY BASED EXPECTATIONS FOR EACH RESIDENT
+COMPETENCY BASED EXPECTATIONS

-Residency is a three year training period which trainees must successfully complete before being allowed to write the Family Medicine Certification Examinations.
-This residency program evaluates each resident's successful achievement in three areas: knowledge, attitudes and skills.
+Residency is a three year training period which trainees must successfully complete in order to earn Board Certification in Family Medicine.
+This residency program evaluates each resident's successful achievement in three areas: knowledge, attitudes and skills in the ACGME six core competencies.

-Medical Knowledge requirements:
+Medical Knowledge:

-- 1. Residents must successfully complete each of the 13 four week block rotations.
-Residents may need to remediate failed rotation s before being allowed to proceed in their training program - 2.
-All residents are expected to take the in-training examinations conducted by the American Board of Family Medicine.
+1. Residents must successfully complete each of the 13 four week block rotations.
+Residents may need to remediate failed rotations before being allowed to proceed in their training program.

+- 2. All residents are expected to take the annual in-training examinations conducted by the American Board of Family Medicine.
 Residents are expected to score greater than the 25 percentile in all areas tested.
-Failure to do so may result in academic correction - 3.
+Failure to do so may result in academic correction. - 3.
 Residents are expected to attend the weekly didactics.
-Wednesday Core Conference attendance is 100% except when excused for rotation responsibilities, vacations or out of country electives - 4.
-All residents must produce a scholarly activity before graduation
+Wednesday Core Conference attendance is 100% except when excused for rotation responsibilities, vacations or out of country electives. - 4.
+All residents must produce a scholarly activity before graduation.

-Patient Care requirements:
+Patient Care:

-- 1. Residents will treat patients in a manner that addresses the whole person being cognizant of the importance of integrating the mind, body and spirit that each patient brings to each encounter - 2.
-Residents will respect and be accepting of patient's values and diverse cultures - 3.
-Residents will perform and develop competence in the performance of medical procedures common to the practice of family physicians
+- 1. Residents will treat patients in a manner that addresses the whole person being cognizant of the importance of integrating the mind, body and spirit that each patient brings to each encounter. - 2.
+Residents will respect and be accepting of patient's values and diverse cultures. - 3.
+Residents will perform and develop competence in the performance of medical procedures common to the practice of family physicians.

-Interpersonal and Communication Skills requirements:
+Interpersonal and Communication:

-1. Residents will improve and master interviewing techniques

-2. Residents will produce a minimum of two videotaped patient encounters for review by the Behavioral Medicine faculty
+- 1. Residents will improve and master interviewing techniques. - 2.
+Residents will produce a minimum of two videotaped patient encounters for review by the Behavioral Medicine faculty.

-Practice-Based Learning and Improvement Skills requirements:
+Practice-Based Learning and Improvement:

-1. Residents are expected to have an adult learner mentality, that is, a willingness to embrace knowledge in a motivated fashion.
-Residents will review new information and incorporate this information into their knowledge base
+- 1. Residents are expected to have an adult learner mentality, that is, a willingness to embrace knowledge in a motivated fashion, including the acquisition of new information and incorporation of this information into their knowledge base - 2.
+Develop a habit of lifelong learning by completion of at least 80% of the AFP journal quizzes annually and uploading to RMS. - 3.
+Completion of all CKSA questions administered by the ABFM.

-Professionalism requirements:
+Professionalism:

-- 1. Residents will embrace the 10 tenets of the residency program's code of professional conduct - 2.
-Treat others as we would like to be treated - 3.
-Be honest: maintain personal and professional integrity; represent the truth - 4.
-Be accountable in our personal and professional lives, as our peers, patients, families and community depend on us - 5.
-Respect age, culture, gender and religious differences - 6.
-Communicate respectfully - 7.
-Be responsible for conflict resolution - 8.
-Be healthy and sober/drug free and ready to learn - 9.
-Be on time - 10.
-Dress appropriately - 11.
-Be altruistic; we are here to help people
+Residents will embrace the 10 tenets of the residency program's code of professional conduct:

+- 1. Treat others as we would like to be treated - 2.
+Be honest: maintain personal and professional integrity; represent the truth - 3.
+Be accountable in our personal and professional lives, as our peers, patients, families and community depend on us - 4.
+Respect and embrace diversity as it relates to gender, age, culture, race, religion, disabilities, and sexual orientation and identities. - 5.
+Communicate respectfully - 6.
+Be responsible for conflict resolution - 7.
+Be healthy and sober/drug free and ready to learn - 8.
+Be on time - 9.
+Dress appropriately
-Systems-Based Practice and Administrative requirements:

-- 1. Residents will perform their administrative duties in a timely fashion to include: - a.
-Complies with the requirements associated with presenting a conference - b.
+- 10. Be altruistic; we are here to help people - 11.
+Systems-Based Practice and Administrative: - 1.
+Residents will perform their administrative duties in a timely fashion to include: - a.
+Complies with the requirements associated with presenting at conference - b.
 Completion of all paperwork required by the department (leave/vacation and elective requests) in a timely manner - c.
-Completion of outpatient charts within 24 hours after patient's visit; charts and other hospital paperwork in a timely manner - d.
-Meeting regularly with faculty advisor - e.
+Completion of outpatient charts within 48 hours after the patient's visit; patient communication/inbox requests and other hospital paperwork in a timely manner. - d.
+Meeting regularly(at least quarterly) with faculty advisor - e.
 Documentation of required procedures on RMS - f.
 Answers departmental pages within 10 minutes of having received call - g.
-Follows policies and procedures as set by HCMC (i.e. beepers, leave requests, etc.)
+Follows policies and procedures as set forth by HCMC